OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-09.md

 But Shem and Japheth took a garment, laid it across their shoulders, and walked backward to cover their father’s nakedness.
 Their faces were turned away so that they would not see their father’s nakedness.

 ## Genesis 9:24
-When Noah awoke from his wine and found out what his youngest son had done to him,
+When Noah awoke from his wine and learned what his youngest son had done to him,

 ## Genesis 9:25
 he said, “Cursed be Canaan!
 The lowest of slaves shall he be to his brothers.”